antoniputra/ngeblog/readme.md

 # Ngeblog

 It just quickstart to have simple blogging system for your existing laravel application.
-It will give `Blogs` and `Categories` out of the box. **Ngeblog** also provides a simple admin panel using [Bulma](https://bulma.io/)
+It will give you `Blogs` and `Categories` out of the box. **Ngeblog** also provides a simple admin panel using [Bulma](https://bulma.io/).

 ### Screenshot
 <p align="center">